-Several diagnostic tests may be used to accurately diagnose lipid disorders.
+Several diagnostic tests, including lipids blood tests, may be used to accurately diagnose lipid disorders.

 - Lipoprotein(a) test – A newer blood test, not part of a standard lipid panel, that is used to measure the amount of LDL or low-density lipoprotein in your blood.
 Lipoprotein(a) is a lesser known type of LDL, or bad cholesterol.
 An elevated Lp (A) level in your blood can indicate a higher level of risk for heart attack, stroke or aortic stenosis in the future.